The professional practice and professional learning requirements may differ depending on the teacher's registration category.

 Teachers who apply for / currently hold permission to teach (PTT) or currently hold a non-practising registration are not required to provide evidence of professional practice or professional learning.
 Holders of PTT may need to provide evidence of professional learning in line with the PTT Policy if applying for a new grant of PTT.

-- practice for at least 20 days as a teacher or educational leader (or undertaken equivalent practice) and in what context (full-time, part-time or casual relief teaching), and
+- practise for at least 20 days as a teacher or educational leader (or undertaken equivalent practice) and in what context (full-time, part-time or casual relief teaching), and

 - complete at least 20 hours of professional learning that references the Australian Professional Standards for Teachers (APST).